 Associate degrees are common in the United States, Canada, the Netherlands, Australia, and Hong Kong.
 They go by another name – foundation degrees – in the United Kingdom.
 Whichever name you call them, they have the same meaning worldwide – college degrees you can finish in about 2 years.

-The purpose of associate degrees is to provide students fundamental knowledge, both technical and academic, and skills they can use across various occupations or roles.
-Hence, 2 year degree jobs exist, which are well-paying jobs for completers of associate degrees as mentioned at the outset.
+The purpose of associate degrees is to provide students with fundamental knowledge, both technical and academic, and skills they can use across various occupations or roles.
+Hence, 2 year degree jobs exist, which are well-paying jobs for completers of associate degrees, as mentioned at the outset.

 One of the highest-paying two-year degrees out there is the dental hygiene program.
 The said program is what aspiring dental hygienists enroll in.
 What is a dental hygienist?
 Let us find out in the following section.

 First, you must have completed dental hygiene education from an accredited dental hygiene program to be a dental hygienist.
 That is the only time you will be deemed eligible to take the state licensure examination.
 You will get your license and be eligible to practice this profession after taking and passing written licensure and clinical exams.
 You will also need to pass the National Examination, after which the suffix “RDH,” which stands for Registered Dental Hygienist, will be attached to your name (ex.
 John Doe, RDH).